 Why?
 Because uncertainty = danger or risk!

-So, how can you ease your reader’s mind and make sure they don’t jump to negative conclusions?
+So, how can you ease your reader’s minds and make sure they don’t jump to negative conclusions?

 Give them certainty.